a-wf/demo-stock-handler/README.md

 Configuration can be done by declaring environment variables or by editing the dotenv file in `src` folder.
 Same case for using docker.

-Note: this API application can normally be run with only default configuration.
+_Note_: this API application can normally be run with only default configuration.

 List of config value: